rackerlabs/support-how-to/content/cloud-networks/identifying-network-interfaces-on-linux.md

 ### Full output

-To get all the information about your network interfaces in one place, just run:
+To get all the information about your network interfaces in one place, run the following command:

     /sbin/ip a

 The detailed output lists each interface, any associated IP addresses, their network prefix length, their scope, and many other details.
-For more information, check the `man` page for the `ip` command:
+For more information, check the `man` page for the `ip` command by using the following command:

     man ip